 Improve Glaucoma Hindsight

-The American Academy of Ophthalmology recommends a comprehensive eye exam for all adults starting at age 40, and every three to five years after that if you don’t have any glaucoma risk factors.
-After age 60, you should be tested every year.
+The American Academy of Ophthalmology recommends a comprehensive eye exam for all adults starting at age 40.
+Follow up every three to five years after that if you don’t have any glaucoma risk factors.
+After age 60, you should get a test every year.
 For African-Americans or those with other risk factors for glaucoma, a doctor likely will recommend periodic eye exams starting between ages 20 and 39, and every one to two years after age 40.

 Obvious Glaucoma Symptoms